jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/FAQ/FAQ.md

 **4. Q: Does DRDS support automatic backup?**

 A: DRDS stores data on the JCS for MySQL nodes of backend, so that it does not store data needed to be backed up.
-The backend JCS for MySQL database supports automatic backup, which can be set on the console of "RDS"
+The backend JCS for MySQL database supports automatic backup, which can be set on the console of "RDS".

 **5. Q: Which character sets does DRDS support?**

-A: DRDS supports UTF8 character set and it will support more character sets later
+A: DRDS now supports four character sets, namely, utf8, utf8mb4, gbk and latin1, and will support more character sets in the subsequent period.

 **6. Q: The creation of a database in the name as the same as that of another one fails after deleting a database**